leo90614/Mini-Ai-Pipeline/README.md

 ### What are we trying to do?
 We want a system that reads a short sentence and predicts whether the sentiment is **positive** or **negative**.

-### Why is this interesting or useful?
+### Why is this useful?
 People write countless reviews, comments, and reactions every day.
-No one can manually read everything.
-A sentiment classifier can quickly show how people feel about something.
+No one can manually read everything, so a sentiment classifier helps quickly understand how people feel.

-Even though this task is simple, it nicely shows the full AI workflow:
+Even though this task is simple, it nicely demonstrates the full AI workflow:

 **data → baseline → model → evaluation → reflection**

 ### Input → Output